TonyRipa/Fermat/README.md

 Furthermore, as was previously discussed, by focusing on Constraint Simplification instead of Constraint Satisfaction, we allow for a pipeline wherein the Generic Constraint Simplifier can act as a pre-processor whose results can be passed to some Domain-Specific (Integer, Real, Complex, etc.) Constraint Satisfier.

 This is reasonable provided that Constraint Simplification can actually be done domain-independently.
+Unfortunately, the constraint simplification rules seem to be so coupled to the domain, that specifying the domain fully specifies the constraint simplification rules.
+Likewise, specifying the constraint simplification rules specifies the possible domains, and with enough rules the possible domains shrink to uniqueness.
+So, instead of being independent, it seems like they are so perfectly dependent that only one need be specified: either the domain or the constraint simplification rules.

 ### ≠